purpleprotocol/purpleprotocol.github.io/_posts/2019-02-32-participate-in-purple-crowdfunding-campaign.markdown

 Imagine a world where you can send or trade any kind of asset with anyone in the world,instantly.
 A world where anyone in the world can receive funds to jumpstart a project, even if they are in Africa.
 A world where central banks do not control the issuance of currency.
 A world that is fairer for everyone.

-### How to participate
+### How to donate
-There are two ways in which you can participate in Purple's crowdfunding:
+There are the ways in which you can contribute:
 * By sending bitcoin to `1CAAxrYvQ2T4ZGkS58ULEh2icK5Fp9uwJL`.
 * By pledging a monthly donation on our [LiberaPay page](https://liberapay.com/octavonce/).
 * By participating in our [GoFundMe campaign][gofundme].